0xRoqeeb/writeups/sightless/sightless.md

 ```
 I used this method because the debugging port changes periodically.
 When forwarding these ports, it’s crucial to add them to your Chrome target discovery hosts quickly as it switches to a new port.

+you dont have to portforward everything to a new port, you can map all the chnaging ports to 8080, so you just have to inspect one port in your chrome debugger

 Monitoring Traffic
 After port forwarding, I began monitoring the traffic on the debug port.
 On my second attempt, I observed that the admin was typing their password
 from inspect elements i was able to read the creds this ia a fun one